mcskinner/rust-rt/src/README.md

 Going with a plain `Vec<Intersection>` and will make `hit` a plain function.

 I've done everything object oriented so far, but maybe that's not the best fit for the language.

+### Moving toward borrowing

+I keep getting warnings about cloning.
+I'd probably have formed a habit of slapping Clone and Copy derives on everything if Vec had allowed the implicit.

+But it doesn't, which I took as a nudge to do more borrowing.

+As it has increasingly become the standard for me, I'm going to make it my default going forward.
+It'd probably be worthwhile to go back and refactor earlier code, but not sure when I'll take that on.
+The initial 400x400 renders have been fairly slow though (many seconds) which suggests to me some meaningful room for improvement.
+Maybe worth looking into a profiler.